nautobot/nautobot/nautobot/docs/installation/http-server.md

 Once NGINX is installed, copy and paste the following NGINX configuration into `/etc/nginx/sites-available/nautobot.conf` for Ubuntu or `/etc/nginx/conf.d/nautobot.conf` for CentOS/RHEL:

+!!! note
+    If the file location of SSL certificates had to be changed in the [Obtain an SSL Certificate](#obtain-an-ssl-certificate) step above, then the location will need to be changed in the NGINX configuration below.

 ```
 server {